The North Cape on a clear night, surrounded by blue lights with the sea in the background

 Winter Season Travel Packing For Norway

-Combine the low temperatures with wind and snow; the effective temperature that hits your face and body feels colder, so be prepared for really rugged weather.
+Combine the low temperatures with wind and snow; the effective temperature that hits your face and body can feel a lot colder, so be prepared for really rugged weather.

 We have a saying in Norway; “there is no bad weather, just bad clothing.” – When traveling in Norway between September and March (April), packing the right clothes for your trip is a success criterion for a wonderful holiday.